The Ultimate Day Trip to Hiroshima and Miyajima

 (COST: Free; OPEN: 24/7)

-There are tons of monuments throughout the park to honor the victims of the atomic bomb.
-If you’re going to make this visit a day trip, there just isn’t time to see them all.
+There are many monuments throughout the park to honor the victims of the atomic bomb.
+If you’re going to make this visit a day trip, there isn’t time to see them all.
 Look at your map and the list of monuments and decide which ones you’d like to see.
 I wanted to see the Monument Dedicated to Korean Survivors and Victims, but I couldn’t find it.

 1. Peace Bell